- Websites and social media

 A cookie is a small piece of information sent by a web server to a web browser, which enables the server to collect information from the browser.
 You can find out more about cookies by visiting www.allaboutcookies.org.

-We use a third-party provider, Hootsuite, to manage our social media interactions.
+We use third-party providers, Hootsuite and Sprout, to manage our social media interactions.

 We pass encrypted data to third-parties for the use of social media marketing.
-Social media sites we use include (but are not limited to) Twitter and Facebook.
+Social media sites we use include (but are not limited to) Twitter, LinkedIn and Facebook.

-We collect data from form-gated articles which include (but are not limited to) Twitter and Facebook.
+We collect data from form-gated articles which include (but are not limited to) Twitter, LinkedIn and Facebook.
 This data may be used for marketing purposes if you have consented.
 We always provide the option to fill in the form but not consent to receiving marketing communications.

-Hootsuite will retain any private or direct messaging you send via social media for a three month period.
+Hootsuite and Sprout will retain any private or direct messaging you send via social media for a three month period.
 They do not share your information with any other organisation.

 We collect data from completed online and paper-based membership application forms, and also verbally when someone joins by telephone.
 We may also receive information about you from the Independent Association of Prep Schools (IAPS), the Institute of School Business Leadership (ISBL) or The Association of Heads of Outdoor Education Centres (AHOEC) if you are joining as part of their member referral scheme.